revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-16. What are the benefits of the source code repository?
+16.What are the benefits of the source code repository?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)